AllGray/AllGray.github.io/source/index.html.md

 slate/images/49.jpg

-**pro tip:** first solder the two diagonal pins of the socket.
-Then make sure that the socket is aligned with the board nicely, correct the alignment if needed and then solder the rest of the pins.
+<aside class="notice">**pro tip:** first solder the two diagonal pins of the socket.
+Then make sure that the socket is aligned with the board nicely, correct the alignment if needed and then solder the rest of the pins</aside>

 slate/images/50.jpg